 Born in Hamilton, Ontario, Stephana attended the National Ballet School of Canada, where she received the prestigious Peter Dwyer Award.
 Upon graduation, she worked closely with choreographer Xing Bang Fu and danced with several small companies before being asked to join the National Ballet of Canada, where she danced for three years.
 She went on to join Les Grands Ballets Canadiens for seven years and then Ballet British Columbia, where, with both companies, she danced a wide and eclectic variety of Principal Classical and Contemporary roles.
 Dancing on many prestigious stages around the world, Stephana was a favourite muse for many choreographers and worked with such notable names as James Kudelka, Édouard Lock, Jiří Kylián, Ohad Naharin, Shawn Hounsell, Septime Webber, Jean Grand-Maître, Giocanda Barbuto, and Kevin O’Day, among others.

 While still dancing, she became a Ballet B.C.
 Company Teacher from 2004-09, and in 2010, came out of retirement to dance in the Opening Ceremonies for the Vancouver Winter Olympics.
-In the past several years, Stephana has won various ballet and contemporary choreography awards, the latest being the 2021 YAGP Best Ensemble in Canada, and has recently created pieces for Coastal City Ballet and Arts Umbrella Dance Company.
+In the past several years, Stephana has won various ballet and contemporary choreography awards, including the 2021 YAGP Best Ensemble in Canada, and has recently created works for Coastal City Ballet and Arts Umbrella Dance Company.

 She has been Resident Choreographer for CatchingArt Contemporary Ballet Theatre, Senior Coach at North Vancouver’s Pro Arte Centre, on faculty at Arts Umbrella and Founder/Director of the Dance Conservatory in North & West Vancouver.